 On the day of any training course or test, you must produce your valid driving licence and all relevant documents prior to starting your course.
 Please bring your original documents.
 No alternative forms of licence or ID are acceptable.
 It is your responsibility to bring these documents to all training sessions that you attend.
 In failing to do so, training will be terminated and fees for that day will be forfeited.
 For DAS students, this may impact the duration of your course, depending on the course schedule, and you may lose the entire course fees.

 If you are borrowing a WLMT helmet, you must wear your own full head and face balaclava underneath - you will not be able to use our helmets without one.
-You can purchase a balaclava from WLMT for £10 subject to availability.
-With all courses, you will be expected to wear boots that support and protect your ankles or your own motorcycle boots, and wear jeans as a minimum for leg protection.
-We no longer provide gloves for hygiene reasons, so bring your own motorcycle gloves or leather gloves.
+With all courses, you will be expected to wear sturdy leather boots that support and protect your ankles or your own motorcycle boots, and wear jeans as a minimum for leg protection.
+We no longer provide gloves for hygiene reasons, so BRING YOUR OWN ROAD MOTORCYCLE GLOVES ONLY for protection - builder’s work gloves, mountain bike gloves, off-road gloves, gardening gloves etc, ARE NOT PERMITTED.
 No sports footwear of any kind is acceptable.
 Your course can be stopped and you will be charged full price to take it again if you don’t wear suitable footwear or trousers.
 We also reserve the right not to take you to test and you will lose your fees should you not be safely attired.
 This may sound unreasonable, however, there will be no point going to the test centre as the DVSA will not test you.

 Any damage caused to the clothing and helmet loaned to you during training will result in a charge being made against you depending on the circumstances leading to the damage.